Recent: Culture_1

 [Bristol, United Kingdom.
 18.01.24 - 31.03.24]

 From the North-East to the South-West, the whole country has been honouring the individuals affected by the 84/85 Miners’ Strikes.
-We visited the Martin Parr Foundation for the One Year! exhibit, curated by Isaac Blease to look at photography that recorded the pit closures.
+We visited the Martin Parr Foundation for the One Year! exhibit, curated by Isaac Blease, to look at photography that recorded the pit closures.
 It was one of Britain's longest disputes, with devastating and lasting effects.

 Photos by prolific documentarians lined the walls of MPF.
-For us, the Durham Miners Gala captured by Chris Kilip was work we’d been keen to see for a while, especially due to its locality to our roots.
-And exploring the strike ephemera from posters to publications, was objects and items we hadn’t seen before, even online.
-The photo albums compiled by a striking miner, Philip Winnard were incredible to see and reminded us of the Coal Face project where interviewees brought their own Davy Lamps and folders full of the bank, trade union and government-addressed letters which truly unveiled the pressures and severity of the year-long conflict.
+For us, the Durham Miners Gala captured by Chris Kilip was work we’d been keen to see for a while, especially due to its locality to our roots, and exploring the strike ephemera, from posters to publications, was objects and items we hadn’t seen before, even online.
+The photo albums compiled by a striking miner, Philip Winnard, were incredible to see and reminded us of the Coal Face project, where interviewees brought their own Davy Lamps and folders full of the bank, trade union and government-addressed letters which truly unveiled the pressures and severity of the year-long conflict.

 Credit: Philip Winnard, NUM Strike 2, 1984-85 Photo Album